gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

 - The secret (`garden`/`gardenlet-bootstrap-kubeconfig`) containing the bootstrap `kubeconfig`.
 - The gardenlet deployment in the `garden` namespace.

-## Check that the gardenlet is successfully deployed
+## Check that the gardenlet Is Successfully Deployed

 1. Check that the gardenlets certificate bootstrap was successful.